 - Model Optimizer: The model is fed to the Model Optimizer, whose objective is to optimize the model and generate an Intermediate Representation (.xml + .bin files) of the model.
 The models are optimized with techniques such as quantization, freezing, fusion, and more.
 In this step, pre-trained models are configured according to the framework chosen and then converted with a simple, single-line command.
 Users can choose from an array of pre-trained models in the OpenVINO Model Zoo, which contains models for every purpose, from object detection to text recognition to human pose estimation.

 - Deployment: The application is deployed to devices.
+For enterprise-grade solutions, Viso Suite provides complete device management for automated and robust deployment at scale.

 The Most Important OpenVINO Features